yoricksong/SentenceSummarizer/README.md

 ## Installation

 #### Basic Usage Installation
-For usage, import all of the SentenceSummarizer DLLs and external dependencies from the
+For usage, import all of the SentenceSummarizer DLLs and external dependencies from the [distribute directory](./distribute) into your .net project solution.
+The DLLs include:
+- SentenceSummarizer.Core
+- SentenceSummarizer.Infrastructure
+- Newtonsoft.Json
+- OpenNLP

+## Examples

+###